arm-hpc-user-group/iwahpce-2022/README.md

 ### Topics
 In particular, this workshop will focus on the following topics of interest:

-- HPC Applications of Arm-based systems
+- HPC Applications on Arm-based systems
 - Performance Analysis, Performance Modeling & Measurement of Arm-based systems
 - SVE Vectorisation analysis
 - Programming Models & Systems Software related to Arm-based systems